toshipiazza/winmine-trainer/writeup.md

 We handle disable_mines specially because there is no simple function that gives us this functionality (why would there be?).
 We instead patch some bytes at runtime.

+## Writing the Trainer
+The trainer was written using CMake, which automates builds for visual c++/msbuild, as well as MinGW (which currently is not supported).
+The unimportant driver is trainer.cpp which heavily uses inject.cpp. trainer.cpp opens up a console and winmine.exe and asks the user for a command, and will inject the correct dll depending on the command.

+Each dll is written in the same format with a DllMain.
+These are all compiled in 32bit because it must match the bitwidth of the target process, winmine.
+Although intensive work should not be done in DllMain, for example calling MessageBox, since all the other modules have been loaded already we don't really need to worry about doing annoying stuff while holding the global loader lock.

+Each dll essentially works the same.
+They all take some hardcoded values as pointers to variables or functions in the program and take advantage of them in some way.

 ## Features
 ### get_layout